printercu/secure_credentials/README.md

 [![Code Climate](https://codeclimate.com/github/printercu/secure_credentials/badges/gpa.svg)](https://codeclimate.com/github/printercu/secure_credentials)
 [![Build Status](https://travis-ci.org/printercu/secure_credentials.svg)](https://travis-ci.org/printercu/secure_credentials)

-Makes it possible to use best of encrypted credentials and environment-dependent secrets.
-Sharing encryption keys with every developer in a team is a security issue, and purpose of this gem is to help you to avoid it.

 ## Rationale

-Rails 5.2 brings good idea of storing encrypted credentials in the repo: credentials are securely tracked in version control, less chances to face an issue during deployment, etc. However there are several drawbacks in current implementation:
+Rails 5.2 brings good idea of storing encrypted credentials in the repo: credentials are securely tracked in version control, less chance to face an issue during deployment, etc. However there are several drawbacks in current implementation:

 - It's hard to manage environment-specific credentials.
-  For example, use some different browser api keys in development and production, one is whitelisted for `locahost` and other one for app's domain.
+  For example, to use different browser api keys in development and production, one is whitelisted for `locahost` and other one for app's domain.
 - In most cases it's required to share `master.key` with every developer.
   This is not acceptable for a lot of teams, and framework must serve their needs too.

 There are a couple ways to workaround this issues, but all of them brings unnecessary complexity.
-This gem takes best from new encrypted `credentials.yml.enc` and multi-environmental `secrets.yml`.
+This gem takes best from new encrypted credentials (`credentials.yml.enc`) and multi-environmental secrets (`secrets.yml`).
 It allows to use combination of encrypted and plain files for same configuration in different environments.
 For example, having encrypted `credentials.production.yml.enc` for production and multi-environmental `credentials.yml` for all other environments.